 • Your credit score may improve.
 Having a mortgage loan in good standing on your credit report improves your credit score.
 That credit score determines the interest rate you are offered on other credit products, such as car loans and credit cards.

 • You may have extra tax benefits.
 The tax code currently provides tax benefits of homeownership.
-You may be eligible for a deduction for the interest paid on your mortgage, private mortgage insurance premiums, points or loan origination fees and real estate taxes.
-And when you sell your primary residence, you may be able to exclude all or part of your gain on the sale of your home from taxable income.
+You may be eligible for a deduction for the interest paid on your mortgage or a homestead exemption, which helps you save on your property tax bill.
+When you sell your primary residence, you may be able to exclude all or part of your gain on the sale of your home from taxable income.

 Disadvantages of a mortgage